SA-Butler/credit-risk-classification/Credit_Risk/report-template.md

 ## Summary

 As can be seen from the resuilts above, the Machine Learning Model 2 gives the better perfromance of the two investigated.
 The summary statistics produced in the study describe this, with improved values nearer to one obtained with the model2 application.
-The performance of the model is required to predict more accurately the high-risk loans as it is these that require further management (i.e. loan refused or restrucutred).
-Model 2 shows the benefits of having a more balanced number of data for the 2 conditions rather than the biased number in Model 1.
+The performance of any model is required to predict more accurately the high-risk loans as it is these that require further management (i.e. loan refused or restrucutred).
+Model 2 shows the benefits of having a more balanced number of data points for the 2 conditions rather than the biased number in Model 1.
 Therefore Model 2 would be the recommended Model to the lending services company.